-In July 2007, we began a new hospitalist service in partnership with WakeMed.
-As of June 2010, our hospitalists are staffed by Sampson Regional.
+In July 2007, we began a new hospitalist service to care for patients during their stay at Sampson Regional Medical Center.
+As of March 2014, our hospitalists are staffed by ECI Healthcare Partners.
 These physicians specialize in all aspects of a patient’s care—from admission to discharge.

 What is a hospitalist?